aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 <span>$</span> sudo chmod 777 /var/www/api
 </code></pre>

-Now, we have to copy our application over to the Linux.
-Before that, to copy our application code, we need to install WinSCP (WinSCP is a popular SFTP client and FTP client for Microsoft Windows).
+Now, we willcopy our application code to the EC2 instance.
+To copy our application code, we will install WinSCP (WinSCP is a popular SFTP client and FTP client for Microsoft Windows).
+Please download and install from <a href="https://winscp.net/eng/download.php" target="_blank">here</a>

-Now, let’s connet our EC2 instance with WinSCP.
+Now, let’s connet to our EC2 instance with WinSCP.
 Fill in the hostname and user name as below:
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/22.winscp-hostname.PNG" class="fullsize-image" alt="-----">

-Then click on Advanced and click Advanced from drop down to bring the Advanced Site Setting dialog as below:
+Next click on Advanced and choose Advanced from drop down to bring the Advanced Site Setting dialog as below:
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/23-winscp-advanced-site-setting.PNG" class="fullsize-image" alt="-----">

 Select SSH -> Authentication and click ... to bring Select private key file dialgon as below: